FirasBaba/brain-tumor-radiogen/README.md

 To train the model using the competition data, please follow these steps:

 1. Clone this repo
-2. Install dependencies via `pip install - r requirements.txt`
+2. Install dependencies via `pip install -r requirements.txt`
 3. Download the competition data from [here](https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification/data) and place the downloaded files in the `input` folder.
 4. Set the configuration file `working/config.py`.
 It is recommended to use the default values.